sooshie/secrepo/README.md

 * March 6, 2020 - Added Sweetie data honeypot data.
 * July 20, 2020 - Added a couple of places to download malware from as well as come C2 Intel feeds
 * October 1, 2020 - Cathing up with things and added several different malware sites, and a network site.
+* June 6, 2026 - Modernized site UI and navigation, moved link management to a JSON-driven manifest, and added rebuild/check scripts to keep URLs, descriptions, license info, and link health data in sync.